by Stephanie Best

 “It’s a funny thing coming home.
 Nothing changes.
 Everything looks the same, feels the same, even smells the same.
 You realize what’s changed is you.”
 F. Scott Fitzgerald

-Before moving to Spain to teach abroad, the two cities in the United States that I would refer to as home were Orlando, Florida and Nashville, Tennessee.
-I had lived many years in both of these cities and felt a deep level of familiarity and connectedness to these places.
-I did not realize how much living abroad had changed me until I returned to the United States.
+Before moving to Spain to teach abroad, I refered to Orlando, Florida and Nashville, Tennessee as home.
+I had lived many years in both of these cities.
+I felt a deep level of familiarity and connectedness to these places.
+Living abroad changed me, and I didn’t realize how much it had until I returned to the United States.
 I could not merely go back to the person I was before and live the same life that I had lived before.
-I had changed, but the world that I left behind was largely the same.
-We often talk about culture shock in addressing adjusting to a foreign country, but reverse culture shock of former expatriates reintegrating into their home country after being abroad for an extended period of time is just as daunting of an experience.
+I had changed, but the world that I left behind felt largely the same.
+We often talk about culture shock in addressing adjusting to a foreign country.
+However, reverse culture shock of former expatriates reintegrating into their home country after being abroad for an extended period of time is just as daunting of an experience.

 Moving Back Home to the United States